gyalpodongo/EPN_robotics/README.md

 CUDA_VISIBLE_DEVICES=0 python run_modelnet.py experiment -d PATH_TO_DATASET
 ```

+This will create a `.pth` file which will be in `trained_models/playground/model_TIME/ckpt`.
+If you want to edit the options such as when to save a checkpoint path, or evaluate the model or log results, you can do it in the `SPConvNets/options.py` file.

 **Evaluation**

-The following lines can be used for the evaluation of each experiment using either EvenAlignedModelNet40PC or YCB40 as the path to dataset.
-Make sure to use the correct weights when evaluating the model's performance.
-Furthermore, this will ensure that the accuracy for each category will be recorded in a file called `cataccs.pkl`.
+The following lines can be used for the evaluation of each experiment using either `EvenAlignedModelNet40PC` or `YCB40` as the path to dataset.
+If you use the pretrained weights, make sure to use the correct weights when evaluating the model's performance which can be either `spconv_modelnet` or `spconv_ycb.pth` respectively.
+Otherwise, you can use your own weights.
+Furthermore, this will script ensure that the accuracy for each category will be recorded in a file called `cataccs.pkl`.

 ```